Local exotic tori: Almost toric fibrations

 Note that, since it involves a choice of curves~$C_i$, the ATF base diagram is \emph{not} uniquely defined up to integral affine transformations.
 However, the choice of curves~$C_i$ for which the outcome is as described above is very restricted.
 In fact, there are only two possible choices of~$C_i$ (pointing in opposite directions) for the $i$-th node.
-This means that, still assuming that all possible choices of~$C_i$ are mutually disjoint, there are~$2^{\# \{\text{nodes}\}}$ possible ATF base diagrams associated to~$F$.
 Switching at the~$i$-th node from a given choice of~$C_i$ to the one in the opposite direction is called \emph{changing the branch cut}.
 Note that changing a branch cut does not change the underlying almost toric fibration~$F \colon X \rightarrow B$, merely the way of representing it by a base diagram.
 Let~$l_i$ be the line containing the branch cut emanating from the~$i$-th node in~$\Delta_{\pi}$.
 In terms of base diagrams, changing the branch cut at the~$i$-th node corresponds to passing from~$\Delta_{\pi}$ to~$\Delta_{\pi'}$ by the branch cut switching sides in~$l_i$ at the cross representing the~$i$-th node.
 A computation of action coordinates on the so-obtained simply-connected domain yields that passing from~$\Delta_{\pi}$ to~$\Delta_{\pi'}$ corresponds to applying a piece-wise linear transformation~$\tau \colon \Delta_{\pi} \rightarrow \Delta_{\pi'}$.
 The map~$\tau$ is continuous, has eigenline~$l_i$ and acts by integral affine transformations on the two halves of~$\R^2 \setminus l_i$.
 By convention, since everything is up to integral affine transformations, one chooses~$\tau$ to be the identity on one of the halves.
-Then it is explicitely given by
+Then it is explicitly given by

 where~$w \in \Z^2$ is the primitive vector contained in~$l_i$ pointing in the direction of the new branch cut.
 We call~$\tau$ a \emph{mutation of ATF base diagrams}.

 Another crucial feature of almost toric fibrations is that, as opposed to toric fibrations, one can apply certain operations to them which produce new ATFs from given ones.
 These operations are called \emph{nodal trades} and \emph{nodal slides}.
 Nodal trades exchange an elliptic-elliptic singularity for a focus-focus singularity, merging the two one-parameter families of elliptic-regular singularities emanating from the original elliptic-elliptic singularity.
 Nodal slides change the position of the node in the ATF base diagram~$\Delta_{\pi}$ by sliding along the line~$l_i$ containing the corresponding node and its branch cut.
 See~\cite[Sections 8.2/8.3]{Eva23} for details.
 Thus, given a toric fibration, one can first apply nodal trades to obtain an ATF and then nodal slides to obtain new ATFs on a fixed symplectic manifold.
 Usually, one changes the branch cut along the way in order for the different branch cuts not to intersect.
 This process is called \emph{mutation} of ATFs, see~\cite[Section 8.4]{Eva23}.
 As we shall see, mutations are an effective method, pioneered by Vianna~\cite{Via17, Via16}, to come up with exotic Lagrangian tori.